Proper Spice Storage: 7 Science-Backed Methods to Extend Shelf Life 60%

 Instructions:

-1. In a large bowl, mix the cucumbers, red onion, jalapeño, mustard seeds, celery seeds, and red pepper flakes.
+1. Mix cucumbers, onion, jalapeño, mustard seeds, celery seeds, and pepper flakes.

 Relish cucumbers in jars